-Most winter clothing is cozy and approachable: think fluffy fleece, pom beanies, and snugly sweaters.
-Balaclavas are the exception.
-Balaclavas, frankly, are mean.
-But that’s okay.
-While many people associate them with criminals, it doesn’t mean you shouldn’t wear them.
+While many people associate ski masks with criminals, that doesn’t mean you shouldn’t wear them.
 It just means that context is key; there’s a time and place for balaclavas.
 Dinner with the in-laws?
 Wrong time.
-A weekend motorcycle road trip in January?
+A weekend motorcycle road trip in snowy weather?
 The right time.

-Balaclavas are ideal for any cold-weather outdoor activity, whether that’s working on a site or summiting a mountain.
+The best balaclavas and ski masks are ideal for any cold-weather outdoor activity, whether that’s working outdoors or summiting a mountain.
 In terms of ability to keep a face and head warm, it’s hard to beat balaclavas.
-Scarves are good, but they’re not as fitted, and they can come unraveled.
+Scarves are good, but they’re not as fitted, and they can come unraveled during strenuous activity.